Making healthier food a reality for all

 3. Developing strong criteria for a simple front-of-package seal

 Our customers told us they wanted to make healthier choices for their families, but needed help deciphering all the claims and information already displayed on products.

-Unveiled in February 2012, Walmart’s “Great For You” icon provides customers with an easy way to quickly identify healthier food choices.
-As families continue to balance busy schedules and tight budgets, this simple tool encourages them to have a healthier diet.
+Unveiled in February 2012, Walmart’s “Great For You” icon provides customers with an easy way to quickly identify more nutritious food choices.
+As families continue to balance busy schedules and tight budgets, this simple tool encourages them to have a more nutritious diet.